DriveTrack™ 71 Product:

 Clearly the Drivetrack wins the mapping section, When you purchase the DriveTrack 71 you’ll have all the maps you need ready out of the box, Topo, Street, and even Satellite imagery (by subscription) included.
 Also installing other maps on the DriveTrack is much simpler with the MicroSD card compared to a Windows tablet.

 Durability against Heat when mounted to a windshield:

-DriveTrack 70 is designed for the Windshield, Garmin heat tests their navigation devices to withstand with the hottest days while the device is mounted and left in your windshield, we personally tested them in AZ with 106 degree days driving and experienced absolutely no issues at any time from Hot or Cold.
-We have been informed by Garmin, that in the worst case situation, their devices are designed to discharge the battery for safety reasons if the device get’s too hot.
+DriveTrack 71 is designed for the windshield, Garmin heat tests their navigation devices to withstand with the hottest days while the device is mounted and left in your windshield, we personally tested them in AZ with 106 degree days driving and experienced absolutely no issues at any time from Hot or Cold.
+We have been informed by Garmin, that in the worst-case situation, their devices are designed to discharge the battery for safety reasons if the device gets too hot.
 Clearly, Garmin has put some thought into where and how this device is going to be mounted.
-Garmin claims -4 to 131 Degrees Fahrenheit.
+Garmin claims -4 to 131 degrees Fahrenheit.

 How do the Tablets Compare: Google the term “Dell Venue Pro 8 Tablet Overheating”, and you can read about these tablet’s susceptibility to overheating under normal usage.
 Now imagine mounting this to your windshield on a warm day.
 Computers are very susceptible to heat and they are not built to stand the harsh conditions mounted to a windshield.
 Tablets/Computers will slow down their processors when they get hot which will drastically slow the performance.
 They can also stop working and have permanent damage in hot environments.
 If anyone has left their Tablet or phone in a ar we have all seen the screen that shows the device is too hot to use.
 Specs for the Dell Tablets for example are 32-104 which is much less forgiving of the Harsh environments.